-Hykso CNC machined prototype going into a hand wrapTo meet demand for thousands of pre-sale units, Hykso Co-founder Patrick Chandler used the Fictiv platform to develop the sensor enclosures with Fictiv's quick-turn 3D printing and CNC machining services.
+Hykso CNC machined prototype going into a hand wrapTo meet demand for thousands of pre-sale units, Hykso co-founder Patrick Chandler used the Fictiv platform to develop the sensor enclosures with Fictiv's quick-turn 3D printing and CNC machining services.

 "It was the easiest thing I’ve ever done CNC-wise"

-Patrick first discovered Fictiv when looking for a 3D printing service for high resolution parts.
+Chandler first discovered Fictiv when looking for a 3D printing service for high resolution parts.

-After 3D printing prototypes of the enclosure using Fictiv's Vero material, Patrick discovered Fictiv’s CNC service as a great option to test for any flaws in material choice and structural strength and tune the bluetooth antenna before moving to production.
+After 3D printing prototypes of the enclosure using Fictiv's Vero material, Chandler discovered Fictiv’s CNC service as a great option to test for any flaws in material choice and structural strength and tune the bluetooth antenna before moving to production.

 "To be able to just upload a file online with Fictiv and then get fast, high-quality CNC turnaround in one shot is amazing."

-“It was the easiest thing I’ve ever done CNC-wise," shares Patrick.
+“It was the easiest thing I’ve ever done CNC-wise," said Chandler.
 "I’ve worked with CNC shops before and know they’re always busy.
 Normally with a CNC shop you have to somehow get them the drawing then explain everything in-person or over the phone.
 So to be able to just upload a file online with Fictiv and then get fast, high-quality CNC turnaround in one shot is amazing."

-Patrick came to Fictiv with some really small and detailed models for plastic CNC machining, with mating features that need a 0.003” endmill.
+Chandler came to Fictiv with some really small and detailed models for plastic CNC machining, with mating features that need a 0.003” endmill.

 Because Fictiv had the capability to CNC machine such small parts, Hykso was able to iterate on the design much more quickly before moving to injection molding.